liyin2015/python-coding-interview/README.md

 ## The Purpose of *The Comprehensive Coding Interview Guide*
 My purpose here is to offer any person who is interested with getting hands dirty with algorithms and coding a practical and strict manual to guide them through this process.
 The content is supposed to not only correct (that the code and algorithms work) and catchy  but also discreet (i.e , to know why it works, when it works, and how it works but not as theoretical as the *Introduction to Algorithms*).

-## Part 1: The Data Structures and Algorithms Concepts
+## Part 1: Learning: Data Structures and Algorithms Explained with LeetCode Problems
 As the first part of the serie, this part includes:
 1. Introduction,
 2. Fundamental Algorithm